-The summed value of all R units equals to a constant α-1w.
+The summed value of all R units equals to a constant α-1-BGw.
 When the number of inputs (N) increases, the activity shared by each R unit decreases and leads to a lower signal relative to noise scale.
 Thus, as the number of coded items increasing, the information kept during persistent activity may become less accurate considering lower signal-to-noise ratio.
 This may explain another important attribute of working memory – the constraint of working memory span (Cowan, 2010, 2016; Engle, 2001, 2002; Oberauer et al., 2016).